Polymer/polymer/README.md

   ```

   For the time being, Polymer (both legacy and class API) will automatically wrap template extensions used in Polymer element templates during template processing for backward-compatibility, although we may decide to remove this auto-wrapping in the future.
 Templates used in the main document must be manually wrapped.
-* The `custom-style` element has also been changed to a standard custom element that must wrap a style element  e.g.
+* <a name="breaking-custom-style"></a>The `custom-style` element has also been changed to a standard custom element that must wrap a style element  e.g.

   ```html
   <style is="custom-style">...</style>